GateNLP/gateplugin-Python/docs/index.md

 The plugin provides its own copy of a specific version of the `gatenlp` package which is used by default, but it is possible to instead use whatever version of the `gatenlp` package is installed on the system.

+## Using the Python Plugin

+* Requires GATE 8.6.1 or later
+* In the Plugin manager, click the "+" button then enter the following Maven coordinates
+  * uk.ac.gate.plugins
+  * python
+  * 2.4-SNAPSHOT

 ## Installing / Setting up Python

 Before the plugin can be used Python must be installed: